 Research shows that most of the products we use on our skin are safe, and we shouldn’t bin them all.
 Sunscreens have a very good purpose: to protect our skin from harmful UV rays and to prevent skin disease and ageing.
 We should use them daily.

-3. Make sure you use only marine life-safe sunscreen if you are swimming or snorkelling in water; The Yuka app can be helpful
+- Make sure you use only marine life-safe sunscreen if you are swimming or snorkelling in water.
+The Yuka app can be helpful

 Conclusion

-People talking about clean ingredients have had a bad rep on social media lately, and I understand why.
-There is a lot of fearmongering and demonising ingredients that have a purpose in products.
-This post is not about scaring you and saying to avoid all potentially harmful ingredients.
-It is about guidance and education and, ultimately, your choice.
+This post is not about scaring you to avoid all potentially harmful ingredients.
+It is about guidance and education, and understanding your choices and their impact.
 When choosing a sunscreen, the best thing to do is to use common sense and factors like availability and affordability, but also find a product that suits your skin type.